NetworkManager

 wpa_supplicant[3320]: wlp3s0: CTRL-EVENT-EAP-FAILURE EAP authentication failed

-The correct approach is to have the WiFi administrator support TLS 1.3 and optionally dropping support for low security standard including TLS 1.0/1.1, DTLS 1.0, SSL 1-3.
-However, as an immediate work-around, there are multiple ways to allow TLS 1.0 by default.
-One way would be to manually patch or revert the breaking change in OpenSSL ([11]).
+The correct approach is to convince the institution's administrator to upgrade the encrypted networking tunnel protocol to TLS 1.3 and optionally drop support for deprecated security standards, including TLS 1.0/1.1, DTLS 1.0 and SSL 1-3.
+However, as an immediate workaround, there are multiple ways to allow TLS 1.0 and/or 1.1 by default.
+One way would be to manually patch or revert the breaking changes in OpenSSL ([11]).
 As this also lowers security for all other programs using OpenSSL level 1, it is not recommended.
 Instead, one can directly set the level used by wpa_supplicant, like described in BBS#286417.
-To only change the affected connection, it is possible to set phase1-auth-flags=32 in the [802-1x] section of the connection.
+To only change the affected connection, it is possible to set phase1-auth-flags=32 or phase1-auth-flags=64 in the [802-1x] section of the connection's configuration file.
 This may not be possible through GUIs, but it is possible with nmcli.

 Firstly, obtain the name of the WiFi connection with the issue, from the output of the following: